The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Results

 To determine how many stars form from merger-donated gas, we analyse a novel reproduction of Au-24 in which we have activated Monte-Carlo tracer particles as in \citet{genel2013}.
 These track the gas flow and enables us to determine where star-forming gas originated.
 This realisation was chosen because there is a merger with an infall time of $\tau=9.1\,$Gyr and a mass ratio of $1:8$, broadly comparable to expectations of the GSE.
 This merger brings in a gas mass of $9.3\times10^{9}\,\rm{M}_{\odot}$ with an average $\rm{[Fe/H](gas)}=-1.1$.

 In the left panel of Figure \ref{fig:tracers}, we show the fraction of stars across the chemical abundance plane that formed from the gas associated with this GSE-like merger.
 The chemistry of the pre-merger gas is overlaid with black contours.
-The fraction of stars that formed from the merger gas is $<15$ per cent for stars in the locus of the high-$\alpha$ sequence, and then drops to $<10$ per cent for stars in the locus of the low-$\alpha$ sequence.
+The fraction of stars that formed from the merger gas is $\sim10$ per cent for stars in the locus of the high-$\alpha$ sequence, and then drops to $<10$ per cent for stars in the locus of the low-$\alpha$ sequence.
 We also note that there are no other mergers in Au-24 which contribute a greater overall fraction than this.
-We have excluded the inner 3\,kpc from this comparison, and this is because the fraction rises by a further $\approx10$ per cent for those central stars.
-This tendency is typical of GSE-like mergers, as the low impact parameters naturally funnels a higher proprtion of their gas toward the galactic centre.
+We have excluded the inner 3\,kpc from this comparison, and this is because there is a higher-metallicity group of stars with a fraction of $\approx20$ per cent in this region.
+This tendency is typical of GSE-like mergers, as the low impact parameters naturally funnels a higher proportion of their gas toward the galactic centre, where metal enrichment is naturally high.

 The fractional variation across the chemical abundance plane is relatively low, indicating that the merger gas rapidly becomes well-mixed with the host gas prior to forming stars.
-There is a region at $\rm{[Mg/Fe]}\approx0.17$ in which the fraction is approaching 20 per cent, which represents the proportionally low number of stars that form before the merger gas is well mixed.
+There is a region at $\rm{[Mg/Fe]}\approx0.17$ in which the fraction is around 15 per cent, which represents the proportionally low number of stars that form before the merger gas is well mixed.
 These stars share a similar chemistry to that of the merger gas.

-In the right panel of Figure \ref{fig:tracers}, we show the fraction of stars that formed from the host gas.
-This is defined as all gas that does not contain tracers from mergers of mass ratio $>1:30$, and should therefore represent stars that formed from local gas, gas that accreted from the smooth CGM, or gas from a spectrum of mini mergers.
-The result is that the disc chemistry is comprised from host gas at around 50 per cent or higher, where the remaining 50 per cent is comprised of gas from the GSE-like merger (left panel) and several other massive mergers (not shown).
+In the right panel of Figure \ref{fig:tracers}, we show the mass fraction of stars that formed from the host gas.
+This is defined as gas that was not bound to mergers of mass ratio $>1:30$, and should therefore represent stars that formed from local gas, gas that accreted from the smooth CGM, or gas from a spectrum of mini mergers.
+The result is that the disc chemistry is comprised from host gas at around 60 per cent or higher, where the remaining fraction is comprised of gas from the GSE-like merger (left panel) and several other massive mergers (not shown).

 In Figure \ref{fig:CGM}, we show the evolution of the mass-weighted gas metallicity in the CGM in radial bins out to 200\,kpc (upper panels) and for lines of constant radius (lower panels).
 We select Au-18 and Au-27 for this comparison, where both realisations experience a GSE-like merger but only Au-18 exhibits a chemical dichotomy in its disc stars.
 The trends shown here are representative of the broader behaviour observed across most of the {\sc auriga} suite.